A scene of infrastructure misery played out near the convention center in downtown Baltimore this morning.

-Also speaking to reporters today was Department of Public Works Director Rudy Chow.
+Also speaking to reporters today was Public Works Director Rudy Chow.

 He said the collapse of the Light Rail platform was caused by the same broken 12-inch pipe, located near Howard and Pratt streets, that triggered the early morning flooding of CSX tracks near the stadium on Monday.

 That flooding sent silt into the Howard Street Tunnel, which caused a train to derail.
 No one was injured in the derailment.
 The silt also caused discoloration in Inner Harbor waters.